ComeOnGetMe/claude-artifacts-data-vis-app/docs/implementation_plan.md

   - Use Amazon Bedrock client together with PydanticAI
 - Create the "Base System Prompt" in FastAPI that instructs the LLM how to call the data tool and how to write UI code that renders the data.
 - Test both the client and the endpoint with basic prompts like "generate a SQL to calculate sales by region assuming a simple table schema"
+- Test UI code generation and verify if output is valid tsx code.

-[ ] Step 4.2: Backend Tool Definitions
+[ ] Step 4.1: Backend Tool use

 Define Pydantic models for tools: